elysiajs/documentation/docs/plugins/eden/overview.md

+---
+title: Eden - Elysia.js
+head:
+  - - meta
+    - property: 'og:title'
+      content: Eden - Elysia.js

+  - - meta
+    - name: 'og:description'
+      content: Eden is an fetch client for an Elysia server with **end-to-end type safety** using only TypeScript's type inference instead of code generation.
+Allowing you to sync client and server types effortlessly.
+Eden is consists of 3 modules, "Eden Treaty", a simplified object-like client for communicating with Elysia server.
+"Eden Fn", call server function on frontend with auto-completion and full-type support. and "Eden Fetch", Fetch-like client for instant type-inference.

+  - - meta
+    - name: 'og:description'
+      content: Eden is an fetch client for an Elysia server with **end-to-end type safety** using only TypeScript's type inference instead of code generation.
+Allowing you to sync client and server types effortlessly.
+Eden is consists of 3 modules, "Eden Treaty", a simplified object-like client for communicating with Elysia server.
+"Eden Fn", call server function on frontend with auto-completion and full-type support. and "Eden Fetch", Fetch-like client for instant type-inference.
+---

 # Eden
 Eden is an fetch client for an Elysia server with **end-to-end type safety** using only TypeScript's type inference instead of code generation.